jresoort/kafkastreams-workshop/README.md

 Building blocks:
 * use KStream.filter

-### Write a record to "low-voltage-alert" whenever SensorData comes in with a voltage lower than 3.
+### Write a record to "low-voltage-alert" topic whenever SensorData comes in with a voltage lower than 3.
-Building blocks:
+Possible building blocks:
 * use KStream.filter, KStream.map, KStream.to
+Tip: You could use a new data format for a low voltage alert, or just go for a simple String value.
+In any way you will need to pass the KStream.to method a Produced.with(keySerde, valueSerde) to tell Kafka Streams how to serialize the object.

 ### Join messages with a kTable of valid sensor ids.
 And filter all invalid messages.
 Building blocks:
 * use KStream.join

 In the scripts folder of this repository there is a script named "add_allowed_sensors.sh".
 You can use this script to create the "allowed-sensor-ids" topic and to insert some test data.
+You might need to adapt the script a bit to match your directory structure and/or operating system :-)

 The raw data that is inserted does not yet have a key.
 A solution is to create a KStream for that topic and use KStream.map or KStream.selectKey to convert to a message with a key.
 Write this stream to a new topic using the KSTream.to method.
 After that you can create a KTable.